 TRADITIO periodically offers for sale used traditional Catholic books and compact discs that are typically hard to find.
 If you have an active interest in purchasing such books and wish to be placed on our special E-mail list for advance notification of booksale announcements, simply send your name and E-mail address in an E-mail to the TRADITIO Network.

 Lots are sold on a first come, first served basis.
 All books are in very good to like-new condition in hardcover, unless otherwise noted.
 U.S. shipping addresses only.
+All sales are final.

-Pietro Locatelli (1695-1764) was a Roman Catholic composer whose works for violin and string orchestra had an inestimable influence on Western music, particularly Johann Sebastian Bach, Archangelo Corelli, and Georg Friderich Handel, among many others.
+Pietro Locatelli (1695-1764) was a Roman Catholic composer, whose works for violin and string orchestra had an inestimable influence on Western music, particularly Johann Sebastian Bach, Archangelo Corelli, and Georg Friderich Handel, among many others.
 This collection includes his influential Art of the Violin (Opus 3, 2 CDs) and four sets of Concerti Grossi (Opp.
 1, 4, 7, and 8, 7 CDs).
 The CDs are in like-new condition with all original covers, plastic cases, and booklets of notes.

 Maximilian Zerwick is the most eminent Catholic analyst of the grammar of the Greek New Testament.
 This is his most noted work, a reference grammar explaining the morphology and syntax of Biblical Greek summarized in Latin.
 The book also includes an index of the places in Scripture cited and an appendix of verses cited with their corresponding explanations in the grammar.